stephenh/gwt-hack/README.markdown

 * presenter <-> view method calls
 * presenter <-> model method calls
-* presenter <-> presenter event buss
+* presenter <-> presenter event bus (originally...still the goal?)
 * pass around presenters that we can eagerly/late bind/unbind with their view
-* popping into view after async is mostly a child-only concern...empty container later has content
+* popping into view after async is mostly a child-only concern...empty container later has content. what about slide in/out?
-* singleton presenters is so incredibly stupid
 * ChildPresener.getShouldEarlyUnbind so parents know to unbind
 * Presenter.addOnUnbind event so places know to forget their cached version